 That might mean starting with a single great headphone and DAC, or combining them with a compact speaker rig you can expand over time.

-Either way, you leave knowing your system has been tested for the kind of evenings you actually live—not just the ones you scroll past online.
+Either way, you buy knowing your system has been thoroughly researched for the kind of evenings you actually live.

 Autumn Evening Listening FAQs